 While standing at my employer’s table in the Joyce Center, I thought, “What could I do as a recruiting professional and alumnus to help Katrina and her classmates launch the career they worked so hard to achieve?”
 As if scripted, one of the staff of the Career Center suddenly approached my table and introduced himself.
 We met later in his office and spoke at length.
 He described the Center’s success in providing students with tools, guidance, and in some cases, connections needed to secure that all-important first job.
 “But ultimately,” he said, “the student is responsible for preparing to transition from classroom to workplace.”
 The first link in the chain.

-I was employed in proprietary post-secondary education for a decade.
-The first five years featured unparalleled growth and prosperity.
+I've worked in proprietary post-secondary education for more than a decade.
+My first five years featured unparalleled growth and prosperity.
 They were followed by five years of adding internal controls and safeguards to protect student interests.
-Entrepreneurs, educators, and administrators were forced to improve their focus on student outcomes to accommodate the demands of accreditors, lawyers, and regulators.
+Entrepreneurs, educators, and administrators have been compelled to improve their focus on student outcomes to respond to the concerns of accreditors, lawyers, and regulators.
 But the intense scrutiny of for-profit education didn’t just expose flaws; it also revealed countless student success stories.
 Those successes had a common element – an effective partnership between academia and industry.
 Trade schools serve a critical need for employers seeking workers with specific job-related knowledge and expertise.
-“Was it possible”, I wondered, “to combine the vocational education approach of a for-profit institution with the pedagogy of a non-profit liberal arts college?”
+“Was it possible,” I wondered, “to combine the vocational education approach of a for-profit institution with the pedagogy of a non-profit liberal arts college?”
 I started making inquiries, and the responses were encouraging.

 My first meaningful discussion involved a former telecommunications executive.
 After a successful human resources career, he founded a technology outsourcing firm.
 He sold that company for $6 billion, and became Chief Career Officer for the Illinois Institute of Technology.
 Over the span of several weeks, we discussed campus recruiting and internships.
 Bruce was confident that small and midsize businesses gladly would pay for a managed services solution for college relations.
 He helped me to identify a legitimate business need, and to start thinking of my desire to help students as a business opportunity.
 The second link in the chain.